-Our annual operating expenses are just over $1.2 million.
-We receive $800,000 of this funding from the Harford County Government as a fee for services provided.
-HSHC is the contractor to the Harford County Government to provide an open admission shelter taking in all animals from the Harford County community through the Harford County Sheriff’s Office Animal Control Unit and from the general public.
-More than 60% of the animals brought to our facility are stray pets found in Harford County.
+Our annual operating expenses are just over $1.3 million.
+As of FY19, we receive $950,000 of this funding from the Harford County Government as a fee for services provided.
+HSHC is the contractor to the Harford County Government to provide an open admission shelter for the county, taking in all animals from the community through the Harford County Sheriff’s Office Animal Control Unit and from the general public.
+More than 60% of the nearly 3,500 animals that come to our facility every year are stray pets found in Harford County.
 Others are either owned pets relinquished by Harford County residents, or seized by Animal Control for cruelty, neglect, hoarding, dogfighting, or for other animal welfare concerns.
 However, even with an average of 10 animals coming into our shelter every single day of the year, we have consistently increased our live release rate, and in 2018 we had our highest lifesaving year ever, with a save rate of 93%!
 For more information about our shelter statistics, click here.

 We are in need of community support now more than ever!
 Please help us to help the stray, abused and homeless animals of Harford County by making a tax-deductible contribution today, by clicking here!

 Click on the links below to download a copy of our most recent 990 filings: